drkTettnang/corona-testing/README.md

 MODERATORS=mod1@yourdomain,mod2@yourdomain
 ```

-You can configure your dates in `lib/const.ts`.
+You can find more configuration options in `.env-example`.
 If you want to change the text
 (including email and so on), you have to do it directly in the code.

 Now you have to run the following commands to run the application: